jingwenzhang1118/jingwenzhang1118/research.md

 <hr style="background-color: whitesmoke">

 ## Charitable CEOs
-<div style="background-color: whitesmoke; color: black; font-size: 17px; text-align: justify">  <b>Do charitable CEOs, those take positions in charities, make corporate decisions differently?
+<div style="background-color: whitesmoke; color: black; font-size: 17px; text-align: justify">  Do charitable CEOs, those take positions in charities, make corporate decisions differently?
 Do they care more about their employees and deliver better ESG performance?
-The answer is YES. </b>
+The answer is YES.
 </div>

 <p>